-I've been in practice for over sixteen years, however my journey as a bodyworker started at a very young age when family and friends discovered my intuitive touch and would turn to me for their aches and pains.
+I've been in practice for over eighteen years, however my journey as a bodyworker started at a very young age when family and friends discovered my intuitive touch and would turn to me for their aches and pains.
 I approach massage as a therapy in which the client is part of the process.
 In each session I connect the body with its energy flow to reach profound relaxation and healing.
 My work is deep without being invasive or painful.
 I work with tuned in attention so that I can truly "listen" with my touch to your aches, strains, and knots.
 This allows the blockages in the tissues to naturally soften and unwind.
 In this way, I am able to facilitate the healing of both acute injuries such as post car accident, or chronic issues that inhibit the full expression of wellness in the body.
 I love the sense of connection in bodywork and feeling the response of the tissues, as well as the underlying energy.
 It's an amazing process.